 2. Slow to make a response; use of fillers to 'buy time'

-Moving language through the brain cortex for processing until a response can be formulated takes time for children with a LPD.
+Moving language through the brain cortex for processing until a response can be formulated takes time for children with a language processing deficit.
 Some children keep the conversation flowing by using words such as 'you know', 'um', 'like' and other 'fillers' to keep their turn in the conversation until they are ready to respond.

 3. Frequently says "I don't know" or "I forget"

-The normal time it takes for 'question - response' is approximately 2 - 4 seconds., which generally isn't long enough for children with a LPD.
+The normal time it takes for 'question - response' is approximately 2 - 4 seconds., which generally isn't long enough for some children.
 To reduce anxiety and negative peer pressure, they will often say "I don't know' or 'I forget''.

 4. Verbal repetition or rehearsal

-Children with a LPD often mumble or talk' to themselves as a compensatory strategy.
+Children will often mumble or talk' to themselves as a compensatory strategy.
 They are in fact trying to keep the auditory message fresh in their short-term memory until they can attach meaning to it or decode it.

 5. Inconsistency in learning and require extensive review of previously learned material